ttu/dotnet-fake-json-server/README.md

 * No database, data is stored to a single JSON file
 * No configuration is needed, start the server and API is ready to be used with any data

+##### Why would I use this instead of other Fake Servers?

+1) API is built following the best practices and it can be used as a reference when building your own API
+1) Can be run on Windows, Linux and macOS without any installation or prerequisites from executable or with Docker
+1) See features listed below

 ## Features

 * Supported HTTP methods